Serious Education ... plus the most fun you can have in metal finishing.

 hobbyist - Decherd, Tennessee

-A. Some good answers are above, Steven, but Krylon has recently come out with their Krylon Fusion spray paint specifically made for painting on plastic, so that may be another alternative.
+A. Some good answers are above, Steven, but Krylon has recently come out with their Krylon Fusion [linked by editor to product info at Amazon] spray paint specifically made for painting on plastic, so that may be another alternative.

 Ted Mooney, P.E.
 RET